 Most of the time God is sonically silent.
 Yet the Bible affirms that in other ways he is far from silent.
 The silence of God, and how it relates to his voice and his noise-making, is a theme that will emerge now and then in this series.

 God’s noise-making is awe-inspiring, beautiful, visceral, intense, and fascinating.
 Usually the sounds and noises mentioned in the Bible are easily overlooked, or considered irrelevant or incidental.
 But I believe that the details are integral and meaningful.
 The poetic and truth-laden impact of the Bible’s descriptions of God’s noise-making evoke in me a heightened sense of excitement and enhanced purpose.

 These descriptions are not just a good read though; they give us representative models for form, structure, flow, dynamics, sound categories, functions etc of noise and noise performance.
 Sometimes our human noise endeavours actually naturally reflect elements from these structures!
 The seemingly endless possibilities for uncovering and creating new forms and new sounds, and the necessity for mystery and discovery, are also present in these models.

 By deliberately tapping into the intensity, power, and diversity of noise as an art form, and by generating and manipulating noises at the behest of our fingertips, we find an opportunity to ‘think God’s thoughts after him’, to glimpse aspects of his creative processes and character.
-This is a part of what it means to be made in the image of God, as all humans are. [side note: I will discuss the corruption and redemption of this image in a future article in the series The Word on Noise.]
+This is a part of what it means to be made in the image of God, as all humans are. [side note: I will discuss the corruption and redemption of this image in the article series A Brief History of Noise.]

 Does a noisician’s work have to express something or communicate something?
 This is an open question, but with God yes it always does.
 There is no abstraction with God: all he is and does is completely personal.
 God’s noise-making invariably communicates his nature and truth.
 This will be a recurring concept that I specifically address throughout this series.